Swedish American Museum | 5211 N. Clark St. | Chicago, IL 60640 | 773.728.8111 | firstname.lastname@example.org

 For more information about this year’s festivities click here.

 Julmarknad is the Museum’s annual Christmas Bazaar.
 Traditional Scandinavian and modern handicrafts are available for sale from various vendors, in the Museum’s main floor gallery.
-Click here for a list of the 2012 vendors and click here for food items that were available for sale by Wikstrom’s.
+Click here for a list of the past vendors and click here for food items that were available for sale by Wikstrom’s.
 Visit the Children’s Museum for crafts, games, and a special visit from Santa.
 Entertainment for the whole family is provided, with kaffestuga, Lucia processions and folk dancers.
-Click here for the full schedule of performances.
+The full schedule of performances will be posted shortly before Julmarknad.
 Admission $2/person.

 Breakfast with Tomten is a Swedish pancake breakfast with traditional crafts, dancing around the Christmas tree and a special visit from Tomten (Santa).
 Click here for more information.
 Pre-paid reservations are required.